 Martin Luther King, Jr. Day is the only federal holiday designated as a national day of service.
 What does it mean to you?
 To us and many others, it means a day to empower ourselves.
 A day to strengthen our communities.
 A day to bridge barriers.
 A day to address social problems.

-There’s no denying this year has polarized us, as human beings.
+There’s no denying the past two years has polarized us, as human beings.
 You’re the closest you’ve ever been to some people, and the farthest apart you’ve ever been from some people.
-From the pandemic to the election, there were plenty of things to come in between people.
+From the pandemic to elections, there are plenty of things to come in between people.
 So why don’t we find some things that can bring us together?

 AmeriCorps has led the MLK Day of Service efforts for the last quarter century.
 They’re a great resource for getting educated and finding opportunities to help, regardless of where you are in the United States.
 Click here to find volunteer opportunities local to your area.